Abhiroop/Abhiroop.github.io/_posts/2024-06-28-Monty-Hall.md

 Equivalently, we can calculate the probability of the car being behind Door 1 as simply `1 - 2/3 = 1/3`.
 Hence, **the contestant should switch**, as they have a 66.67% probability of the car being behind Door 2.

 Given that Steven Pinker's book is about *thinking styles*, I realised that I tend to think about most problems quite *mechanically*.
 I observed this pattern while solving the other puzzles in the book, where I typically try to abstract the problem into a logical/math domain and apply established/known results to answer the question, rather than using physical intuition.
-Most people would refer to this style as *dry* and *procedural* as opposed to Pinker's *lucid* and *intuitive* style, but I believe sometimes there is merit in dryness.
+Most people would refer to this style as *dry* and *procedural*, as opposed to Pinker's *lucid* and *intuitive* style, but I believe sometimes there is merit in dryness.